avetroque/Docker_training/README.md

-Connecting  to a docker with pgadmin4
+# 3.Connecting  to a docker with pgadmin4

 ```
 docker run -it \